Animal Welfare Act 1999

 You could also call this:

 If you are found guilty of breaking the Animal Welfare Act, the court can order you to pay money to someone else.
-This money is to help pay for something they lost because of what you did.
-The court decides how much money you have to pay.
-You have to pay this money, and if you do not, the court can make you pay it in the same way they make you pay a fine.
-If the court orders you to pay someone money, it does not stop that person from trying to get more money from you through other legal processes if what you paid is not enough.
+This money is to compensate them for any property they lost because of what you did.
+The court decides how much you must pay.
+You have to pay this money, and if you don't, it can be enforced like a fine.
+This means you might have to pay extra if you don't pay on time.
+If the court orders you to pay someone, it doesn't stop them from taking you to court to get more money if they think they should get more.
+You will still have to pay the amount the court first ordered, though.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.